rspber/tsdesktop/README.md

 4. Resolve links to tsdesktop directories in Arduino/libraries

-5. No other libraries are required

-6. Copy Arduino/examples to Arduino's Sketchbook directory
+5. Copy Arduino/examples to Arduino's Sketchbook directory

-7. For linux users:
+6. For linux users:

   * In Arduino: